 - Placing the eggs on a trivet inside the Instant Pot helps to prevent direct contact with the bottom of the pot, reducing the risk of cracking during cooking.

-- If you prefer your eggs slightly softer or harder, feel free to adjust the cooking time by 1-2 minutes accordingly, keeping in mind that altitude may affect results.
+- If you prefer slightly softer or harder eggs, feel free to adjust the cooking time by 1-2 minutes.

 - Instead of manually releasing all the pressure at once, try using a gradual pressure release method by turning the valve to "Venting" position in short bursts.
 This can help prevent hot steam and water from splattering out of the valve.